What do marijuana, the death penalty and fracking have in common? Harris shifted positions on them

 Harris also changed positions on two other hot-button issues: marijuana and gun control.

-Most Americans live in states where marijuana is legal in some form, and Harris is now the first major party presidential nominee to advocate for marijuana legalization.
+Most Americans live in states where marijuana is legal in some form, and Harris is now the first major party presidential nominee to support marijuana legalization.

-But at different junctures of her time in office, she has been an enforcer of cannabis laws and an opponent of legalized use for adults in California.

-Though she defended marijuana's use for medicinal purposes as district attorney, her prosecutors in San Francisco convicted more than 1,900 people on cannabis-related offenses.

-In 2010, when she was running to become California's top law enforcement official, she opposed allowing marijuana sales for recreational use.
-At the time, she said it would cause confusion in the state's loosely regulated medicinal marketplace.
+Her prosecutors in San Francisco, however, convicted more than 1,900 people on cannabis-related offenses and she opposed allowing marijuana sales for recreational use when running for California attorney general in 2010, arguing it would cause confusion in the state's loosely regulated medicinal marketplace.

-When running for reelection as California attorney general, Harris said she did not support legalizing recreational use of marijuana — a position endorsed by her Republican challenger.

-By the time she was running for president in 2019, she had reversed course and was even joking about having smoked the drug.

-Earlier this year, she said it's ''absurd'' that the federal government classifies marijuana as more dangerous than fentanyl, and she criticized the federal classification of cannabis as ''patently unfair.''
+She maintained the position when running for re-election to the office — but her Republican challenger didn't.

-Harris has undergone an ''evolution in thought on the issue that is representative of the American public at large,'' said Morgan Fox, political director for the National Organization for the Reform of Marijuana Laws, or NORML.
+Most American adults support legalization, so ''it's not surprising that any particular politician also would,'' said Morgan Fox, political director for the National Organization for the Reform of Marijuana Laws.

-With most American adults supporting legalization, Fox said, ''it's not surprising that any particular politician also would."

-Since becoming vice president, Harris has pulled back from her support for mandatory gun buy-back programs, which helped her stand out in a crowded 2019 Democratic primary.
-Such policies would force millions of gun owners to sell their AR-15s and similar firearms to the government, a proposal that found little support among other Democrats or gun safety advocates.
+Harris supported mandatory gun buy-back programs during her short-lived campaign for the presidency in 2019.
+But since becoming vice president, she has pulled back support for the idea, which would force millions of gun owners to sell their AR-15s and similar firearms to the government.

-She now advocates for more moderate and politically popular proposals, including universal background checks on gun sales and ''red flag'' laws that generally allow family members or law enforcement officers to seek a court order restricting gun access to those posing an immediate risk to themselves or public safety.
+She now advocates for more moderate and politically popular proposals, including universal background checks on gun sales and ''red flag'' laws.

-''She's a political animal, there's no question about it,'' said Geoff Brown, a former San Francisco public defender who knew Harris during her time as a Bay Area prosecutor. ''But you don't get to be president unless you are one."

 Blood reported from Los Angeles and Suderman reported from Richmond, Virginia.